twse/random-stuff/Readable Fonts/Western European.md

 | u acute      | Alt-163         | Alt-163 | Alt-250         | Alt-156         | Alt-215         | Alt-250 | Alt-250             |
 | u circumflex | Alt-150         | Alt-150 | Alt-251         | Alt-158         | Alt-216         | Alt-251 | Alt-251             |
 | u dieresis   | Alt-129         | Alt-129 | Alt-252         | Alt-159         | Alt-217         | Alt-252 | Alt-252             |

+#### A note when writing this language with the URW Palladio KUL font
+One can easily type Dutch words within a Polish and/or German context with these fonts as (almost) all the diacritics necessary are provided.
+The only lowercase letter missing is the „ij-digraf” which can be easily (and very frequently is, in fact) replaced with the regular ij – two letters.

 ### Faroese, Icelandic - Typed as usual on Icelandic keyboards
 | Glyph      | CP850   | CP861   | Windows Latin-1 | Apple Iceland |